 There are several different ways to manually flash the factory image files for Google’s Android operating system.
 Whether that’s with ADB, custom tools for flashing, or something else.
 Our guide has an easy method that works great for beginners, but again, we don’t recommend any of this for beginners either.

 Instead, we recommend you simply join the Android Q beta program, then wait for the OTA update notification like typical monthly software upgrades.
 It’s faster, easier, and likely the safest method for trying a new version of Android.
 Plus, with the beta program, you’re always on the latest release and you can easily unenroll and instantly revert back to Android 9 Pie.

-Give Google’s latest Android Q beta 4 a try right now, and stay tuned for more details and a full what’s new changelog in the near future.
-Then, if you’re facing problems here are a few tips.
-And no, Pokemon GO and multiple banking apps still do not work on the 4th beta.
+Give Google’s latest Android Q beta 5 a try right now, stay tuned for more details and check out our full what’s new changelog and walkthrough of Q. Then, if you’re facing problems here are a few tips.
+And no, Pokemon GO and multiple banking apps still do not work on the 5th beta.

 Madden 20 vs Madden 19: 10 Exciting New Madden 20 Features

 This is what’s new in Madden 20 including the most exciting new Madden 20 features and how it compares to Madden 19....

 4 Reasons Not to Install macOS Mojave & 15 Reasons You Should Install 10.14.5 Today